Robust Inference for Non-Linear Regression Models with Applications in Enzyme Kinetics: Some background concepts

+\btxt{The formula for the asymptotic variance of the KPS estimator of $\bm{\beta}$ has been provided by Tabatabai et al.~\cite{tabatabai2014new}, which may be used directly to compute the ARE of these estimates (as in the case of M-estimators above).}\\

-\textbf{The MOM-estimator:}\\ Liu et al.~\cite{Pliu2021robust} proposed a very simple robust estimation method for the NLR model \eqref{nlr}, called the median of means (MOM) method.
+\textbf{The MOM-estimator:}\\ Liu et al.~\cite{Pliu2021robust} proposed a very simple robust estimation method for the NLR model, called the median of means (MOM) method.
 This method consists of the following steps: \begin{itemize} \item Dataset of size $n$ is divided randomly into $g$ groups of equal size, assuming $n$ is divisible by $g$.
-Some suitable suggestion for the choice of g is mentioned in \cite{Pliu2021robust}. \item Obtain the OLS estimate of $\bm{\beta}$ from every group of observations separately, which we denote as $\widehat{\bm{\beta}}^{(j)} = \left(\widehat{\beta}_1^{(j)},\hdots,\widehat{\beta}_p^{(j)}\right)^T$ for group $j,\ j=1,2,\hdots,g$. \item The MOM estimator is then given by $\widehat{\bm{\beta}}^{MOM} = \left(\widehat{\beta}_1^{MOM},\hdots,\widehat{\beta}_p^{MOM}\right)^T$, where $\widehat{\beta}_k^{MOM} = \mbox{Median}\left\{\widehat{\beta}_k^{(1)},\hdots,\widehat{\beta}_k^{(g)}\right\},\mbox{ for all } k=1,2,\hdots,p$. \end{itemize}
+Some suitable suggestion for the choice of g is mentioned in \cite{Pliu2021robust}. \item Obtain the OLS estimate of $\bm{\beta}$ from every group of observations separately, which we denote as $\widehat{\bm{\beta}}^{(j)} = (\widehat{\beta}_1^{(j)},\hdots,\widehat{\beta}_p^{(j)})^T$ for group $j,\ j=1,2,\hdots,g$. \item The MOM estimator is then given by $\widehat{\bm{\beta}}^{MOM} =(\widehat{\beta}_1^{MOM},\hdots,\widehat{\beta}_p^{MOM})^T$, where $\widehat{\beta}_k^{MOM} = \mbox{Median}\{\widehat{\beta}_k^{(1)},\hdots,\widehat{\beta}_k^{(g)}\},\mbox{ for all } k=1,2,\hdots,p$. \end{itemize}

 Liu et al.~\cite{Pliu2021robust} have also proved asymptotic properties (consistency and asymptotic normality) of the estimator under certain assumptions.
-However, from the definition of the method, it is intuitively clear that this method gives good, stable performance only when the sample size is moderately large and the proportion of outlier is small, which is also justified through our simulation studies, presented in the Section \ref{Simulation Studies}.
+However, from the definition of the method, it is intuitively clear that it gives good, stable performance only when the sample size is moderately large and the proportion of outlier is small, which is also justified through our simulation studies, presented in Section 4.3 of the main paper.